 The Compartment's investments in Qualifying Companies which are aligned with its environmental and social characteristics amount to 60% of the Allocated Capital Contributions of all Limited Partners (as defined in the Limited Partnership Agreement).
 The Compartment will invest up to 40% of the Allocated Capital Contributions of all Limited Partners in other assets including Portfolio Companies which are not Qualifying Companies, Temporary Investments and derivatives for hedging purposes.
 The Compartment will invest directly or indirectly in the Portfolio Companies.
 The Compartment does not commit to making any sustainable investments and the investments underlying the Compartment do not contribute to any environmental objective set out in Article 9 of EU Taxonomy.
 Accordingly, the minimum Taxonomy-alignment of the Compartment's investments is 0%.
+Portfolio Companies which are not Qualifying Companies and the investments investments is 0%.
 Portfolio Companies which are not Qualifying Companies will be subject to the Exclusionary Screening.
 There are no minimum safeguards for Temporary Investments and derivatives.